Come home to yourself

 OHA #FL-d523eb7b

 I’m a licensed psilocybin facilitator and space-holder deeply rooted in trauma-informed healing.
-My journey with psychedelics began as part of my own work with CPTSD — a path that has offered not only profound insight but real, lasting change and healing when other approaches fell short.
+My journey with psychedelics began as part of my own work with CPTSD (complex traumas) — a path that has offered not only profound insight but real, lasting change and healing when other approaches fell short.
 This lived experience continues to inform the grounded, compassionate care I now offer to others, helping those who wish to untangle themselves from their past and find relief in the present.

 I’ve spent years immersed in the world of plant and psychedelic medicines in both personal and community contexts.
 I continue to stay current on psychedelic research and evolving best practices, blending formal training in Oregon’s licensed psilocybin services model with a meaningful history of underground experience.